jmatias/uiuc-twitter-geolocation/README.rst

 The Twitter Geolocation Predictor is a Recurrent Neural Network classifier.
-Every training sample is a collection of tweets labeled with a location (e.g. a country, a state, a region, etc.).
+Every training sample is a collection of tweets labeled with a location (e.g. country, state, city, etc.).
 The model will tokenize all tweets into a sequence of words, and feed them into an `Embedding Layer <https://en.wikipedia.org/wiki/Word_embedding>`__.
 The embeddings will learn the meaning of words and use them as input for two